phanerka/link-stash/Coding/Debugging utilities/Debug World.md

 	some room that is added by *any* enabled mod wasn't baked properly.
 Refer to [[Region acronym#Region baking|this]] for proper baking instructions.

-### DW Customisation
+### DW customization
 live logging in bepinex
 wait for manager debugger = 1
 etc etc

-#### disabling "development build" label in bottom left corner.
+#### "development build" label
+The one in bottom left corner.
+How to hide:
-- open `Rain World\RainWorld_Data\Resources\unity default resources` file in any hex editor Online Hex editor: https://hexed.it/
+- open `Rain World\RainWorld_Data\Resources\unity default resources` file in any hex editor
+Online Hex editor: https://hexed.it/
 - find `UnityWatermark-dev` string
 - find 73 and 11 values a bit further in the table (they should be within 2 next lines)
 - replace both of them with 1
 - save and replace old file with brand new illegal one.
 (source: source code of [Unity Remove Dev Watermark](https://github.com/kyubuns/UnityRemoveDevWatermark/blob/main/Assets/RemoveDevWatermark/Editor/BuildPostProcessor.cs) plugin)